AirPods Pro keep Penn Station tuned down

-We've gotten used to little white sticks coming out of people's heads.
-AirPods have already been normalized.
-AirPods Pro are actually even more subtle.
-I remember what it was like to be only one wearing AirPods.
-Those times have long passed.

-Turning to the side, I see the white handles.
-They're smaller now.
-The jutting-out is clearly reduced.
-If you saw them in my ears, you'd think of them as AirPods, just like always:

-I've been trying out AirPods Pro, available today, for less than 24 hours.
-After being an early AirPods meme in 2016, I was obviously curious how the new Pro buds would feel now that AirPods are...well, everywhere.
-I thought about this back in the spring, when AirPods were slightly revamped with a wireless charge case.
-And, now that AirPods Pro are suddenly here, I thought: here we go again.
+I've been trying out the AirPods Pro, available now, for less than 24 hours.
+After being an early AirPods meme in 2016, I was obviously curious how the new Pro buds would feel now that AirPods are... well, everywhere.
+I thought about this back in the spring, when the AirPods were slightly revamped with a wireless charge case.
+And, now that the AirPods Pro are suddenly here, I thought: Here we go again.

 So, I walked to the 6 train, and took a noisy ride back to the office.
 This was the real-life test I was looking for.